odin-public/aps-node-runtime/README.md

 In PHP runtime, that task was performed by `endpoint.sh` script.
 For this runtime, the task is not yet automated (althoug it will probably be performed by the same `aps-node` script in the future).

-Currently, an endpoint is created manually.
 An endpoint is defined by two assets:

 - Configuration file in JSON format
 - Home directory that contains user code

 Minimal configuration file looks like this:

-test.json
+`test.json`
 ```
 {
   "services": [